datacarpentry/astronomy-python/episodes/03-motion.md

 ## Reload the data

-In the previous lesson, we ran a query on the Gaia server and downloaded data for roughly 140,000 stars.
-We saved the data in a FITS file so that now, picking up where we left off, we can read the data from a local file rather than running the query again.
+In the previous lesson, we ran a query on the Gaia server and downloaded data for roughly 140,000 stars and saved the data in a FITS file.
+We will use that data for this lesson.
+Whether you are working from a new notebook or coming back from a checkpoint, reloading the data will save you from having to run the query again.

 If you ran the previous lesson successfully, you should already have a file called `gd1_results.fits` that contains the data we downloaded.